youngboy/engine-docs/source/setup-lambda.md

 ---
-title: Setup for AWS Lambda Node Servers
+title: Setup for AWS Lambda
 order: 2
 ---

-**Supported Node servers:** [Apollo Server](https://github.com/apollographql/apollo-server) (Express, Hapi, Koa, Restify, and Lambda); [Express-GraphQL](https://github.com/graphql/express-graphql)

-To get started with Engine for AWS Lambda Node servers, you will need to:
+To get started with Engine for AWS Lambda, you will need to:
-1. Instrument your server with a Node tracing agent that uses the Apollo Tracing format.
+1. Instrument your function with a tracing agent that uses the Apollo Tracing format.
 2. Configure and deploy the Engine proxy docker container.
 3. Send requests to your service – you're all set up!

+The Engine proxy will invoke the Lambda function as if it was called from [API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-set-up-simple-proxy.html#api-gateway-simple-proxy-for-lambda-input-format), and the function should return a value suitable for [API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-set-up-simple-proxy.html#api-gateway-simple-proxy-for-lambda-output-format).

+We suggest using NodeJS, but any runtime supported by Lambda can be used.

+**Supported Node servers:** [Apollo Server](https://github.com/apollographql/apollo-server) (Express, Hapi, Koa, Restify, and Lambda); [Express-GraphQL](https://github.com/graphql/express-graphql)

-## 1. Instrument Node Agent with Apollo Tracing
+## 1. Instrument Function with Apollo Tracing

-You will need to instrument your Node server running on Lambda with a tracing package that follows the [Apollo Tracing](https://github.com/apollographql/apollo-tracing) format.
+You will need to instrument your Lambda function with a tracing package that follows the [Apollo Tracing](https://github.com/apollographql/apollo-tracing) format.
 Engine relies on receiving data in this format to create its performance telemetry reports.

-This is our recommended npm package: https://github.com/apollographql/apollo-tracing-js
+For NodeJS, this is our recommended npm package: https://github.com/apollographql/apollo-tracing-js

 ## 2. Configure the Proxy

-The only available option for running the Engine proxy with a Node server on Lambda is to run the proxy in a standalone docker container.
-The Proxy is required as it is responsible for capturing, aggregating and then sending to Engine the trace data from each Lambda instance Graphql response.
+The only available option for running the Engine proxy with a function on Lambda is to run the proxy in a standalone docker container.
+The Proxy is required as it is responsible for capturing, aggregating and then sending to Engine the trace data from each Lambda instance GraphQL response.

 ### 2.1 Get your API Key
-First, get your `Engine_API_Key` by creating a service on http://engine.apollographql.com/.
+First, get your `Engine_API_Key` by creating a service on https://engine.apollographql.com/.
 You will need to log in and click "Add Service" to recieve your API key.

 ### 2.2 Create your Proxy's Config.json
 The proxy uses a JSON object to get configuration information.
 If the configuration is passed the path to your file, that file will be watched for changes.
 Changes will cause the proxy to adopt the new configuration without downtime.